Scabbard: Modern era

 Entirely metal scabbards became popular in Europe early in the 19th century and eventually superseded most other types.
 Metal was more durable than leather and could better withstand the rigors of field use, particularly among troops mounted on horseback.
 In addition, metal offered the ability to present a more military appearance, as well as the opportunity to display increased ornamentation.
 Nevertheless, leather scabbards never entirely lost favor among military users and were widely used as late as the American Civil War (1861–1865).
+As late as the outbreak of World War I in August 1914, swords and leather scabbards were still being carried on active service by the military officers of participating nations.
+Metal scabbards had however been withdrawn as noisy, heavy and likely to blunt the blades of newly sharpened swords.
+In the event swords and scabbards were quickly discarded except for use by mounted cavalry.

 Some military police forces, naval shore patrols, law enforcement and other groups used leather scabbards as a kind of truncheon.

 On the other hand, in Japan, except for some cases of the Imperial Japanese Army and Navy, water-resistant lacquered wooden scabbards have been used throughout history.

 Scabbards were historically, albeit rarely, worn across the back, but only by a handful of Celtic tribes, and only with very short lengths of sword.
 This is because drawing a long, sharp blade over one's shoulder and past one's head from a scabbard on the back is relatively awkward, especially in a hurry, and the length of the arm sets a hard upper limit on how long a blade can be drawn at all in this way.
 Sheathing the sword again is even harder since it has to be done effectively blind unless the scabbard is taken off first.
 Common depictions of long swords being drawn from the back are a modern invention, born from safety and convenience considerations on a film set and typically enabled by creative editing, and have enjoyed such great popularity in fiction and fantasy that they are widely and incorrectly believed to have been common in Medieval times.
 Some more well-known examples of this include the back scabbard depicted in the film Braveheart and the back scabbard seen in the video game series The Legend of Zelda.
-There is some limited data from woodcuts and textual fragments that Mongol light horse archers, Chinese soldiers, Japanese Samurai and European Knights wore a slung baldric over the shoulder, allowing longer blades such as greatswords/zweihanders and nodachi/ōdachi to be strapped across the back, though these would have to be removed from the back before the sword could be unsheathed.
+This has facilitated the modern anachronism colloquially known as a shabbard, developed by YouTuber and novel writer Shad Brooks.
+It uses a flat plate attached to the sheath which more easily guides even large swords into the scabbard.
+There is some limited data from woodcuts and textual fragments that Mongol light horse archers, Chinese soldiers, Japanese samurai and European knights wore a slung baldric over the shoulder, allowing longer blades such as greatswords/zweihanders and nodachi/ōdachi to be strapped across the back, though these would have to be removed from the back before the sword could be unsheathed.